jh3nd3rs0n/jargyle/README.md

 ```

 If you want to have the client authenticate using SSL/TLS, you will need to have the setting `ssl.needClientAuth` set to `true`.
-In addition, you will need to have the setting `ssl.trustStoreFile` to specify the client's key store file used as a trust store and you will need to have the setting `ssl.trustStorePassword` to specify the password for the client's trust store file.
+In addition, you will need to have the setting `ssl.trustStoreFile` to specify the client's key store file to be used as a trust store (this file would need to be created by Java's keytool utility).
+Also, you will need to have the setting `ssl.trustStorePassword` to specify the password for the client's trust store file.

 Partial command line example: